Gochujang Cucumber Salad Recipe (Oi Muchim)

 Make The Salad

-Toss well to coat the cucumber slices evenly with the dressing.
+Step 10: Toss the cucumber slices well to coat them evenly with the dressing.

-Let the salad marinate in the refrigerator for 15-30 minutes to allow the flavors to meld together.
+Step 11: Let the salad marinate in the refrigerator for 15-30 minutes, allowing the flavors to meld together.

 Note – Feel free to adjust the quantities of the ingredients according to your taste preferences.
 You can make the salad spicier by adding more gochujang or sweeter by increasing the amount of honey or sugar.